timyerg/Py_deseq2_normalization/README.md

 # Py_deseq2_normalization
+Deseq2-like normalization in Python.

-Known as Median of ratios transformation
+Known as Median of ratios transformation.

-This function will take as input pandas dataframe and perform DESeq2-like normalization of input abundances
+This function will take as input pandas dataframe (features/functions as rows and samples as columns) with counts and perform DESeq2-like normalization.

 Usage: copy it in your python3 script and call it when necessary.